schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 Strictly speaking, my direct conversion of `dbcc_name` should have been declared as `dbcc_name: array[0..0] of Char;`, a fixed length array of one character!
 Well, the actual name of the device is actually longer than just one character.
 The record's size as described in `dbcc_size` includes the length of the string contained in `dbcc_name` including the null character.

 In Delphi `pChar` is a pointer to `Char`.
 We can read characters beyond that first character by indexing (e.g. `LMyPChar[5]`).
 Delphi provides support to convert from `pChar` to `String`.
 When a variable of type `pChar` is converted to `String` the characters are read until a null character (character with value 0) is reached.
 This means that we can read a null terminated character array without knowing its size, or in this case without reading the size of the record.

+Delphi `string`s are essentially pointers similar to `pChar`, the difference is that a string's raw data has a header record just like the dynamic array before the raw data of the characters.
+This means that we can cast as `string` to `pChar`, but just like with a dynamic array we need to ensure that at least `string` variable reference remains so that the memory is not disposed.

 {% highlight pascal %}
 // WMDeviceChange sample in lesson1